 §3.3.
 Materials classes

 In this category various materials classes are collected, ranging from technical terms to physical categories, chemical names, element counts, periodic table groups, some isotope names etc. There are lots of auxiliary terms, only applicable to the specific domains, e.g. cell-only, disordered, and non-disordered are valid for the crystalline structures (S-entries).
-Another example: the term ab initio refers to data taken from the theoretical first-principles modeling papers.
+Another example: the term ab initio literature refers to the data taken from the theoretical first-principles modeling papers.
 Moreover, the majority of the known mineral names are supported, e.g. perovskite, baddeleyite, stishovite, yeelimite etc. Five special (arity) classes unary, binary, ternary, quaternary, and quinary restrict the distinct element count of the results.
 Some frequently occurring terms are collected below alphabetically (refresh the page to see the other examples).

 §3.4.
 Physical properties